-What does There's A Good Reason These Tables Are Numbered Honey, You Just Haven't Thought of It Yet mean?
+What do you think There's A Good Reason These Tables Are Numbered Honey, You Just Haven't Thought of It Yet means?

 Panic!
 At The Disco: There's A Good Reason These Tables Are Numbered Honey, You Just Haven't Thought of It Yet Meaning